nemonik/hands-on-DevOps/README.md

 ## 6.2.
 What DevOps is not

-DevOps is not entirely about tools.
+DevOps is not about the tools.

-Or as I like to put it, "It's not about the tools."

 DevOps will also not entirely stop all bugs or vulnerabilities from making it into production, but that's not the point.